nvtidm/dvtalk.github.io/_posts/x_myrandoms/systemverilog_randoms/2021-08-29-systemverilog-dpi-example-with-aes-openssl-cmodel.md

 # Systemverilog DPI example with AES-Openssl C-model
 When creating scoreboard, there is a high possibility that we'll need to integrate the golden model written in other programming languages into our testbench.
-Systemverilog support this by the DPI (Direct Programming Interface).
+Systemverilog support this with the DPI (Direct Programming Interface).
 {: .fs-5 .fw-500 }

 This post is an example of using DPI-C to make C model generate the expected data of AES encryption.